 Let me start out by explaining what vegans do not eat and how that came about.
+Next we will talk about Vegan Diet Foods.
 Vegans do not include animal products of any kind in their diet: this includes meat, eggs, milk, and butter.
 Unlike vegetarians, vegans omit all foods that derive from animals.

 Why the word “Vegan”?
 It is simply the first three and last two letters of the word vegetarian.
 Watson referred to it as, “the beginning and end of vegetarian.”
 Pretty clever, huh?
 The Vegan Society is a registered charity and the oldest vegan society in the world.
 Vegans around the world celebrate “World Vegan Day”, which falls on Novemeber 1st and commemorates the founding of “The Vegan Society.”